-- Create a hybrid service group (oragrp rep) for replication.
-You can use the VvrRvgGroup template to create the service group. - See "Types of service groups" on page 39. - Copy the DiskGroup resource from the application to the new group.
-Configure the resource to point to the disk group that contains the RVG. - Configure new resources of type IP and NIC.
-3 - Configure a new resource of type RVG in the service group.
-The RVG agent ships with the VVR software.
-If the RVG resource type is not defined in your configuration, import it, as instructed below. - On the File menu, click Import Types. - In the Import Types dialog box, Click the file from which to import the resource type.
-By default, the RVG resource type is located at the path /etc/VRTSvcs/conf/VVRTypes.cf. - Click Import. - Configure the RVG resource.
-See the VVR documentation for more information. - Note that the RVG resource starts, stops, and monitors the RVG in its current state and does not promote or demote VVR when you want to change the direction of replication.
-The RVGPrimary agent manages that task. - 6 Set resource dependencies as per the following information: - RVG resource depends on the IP resource - RVG resource depends on the DiskGroup resource IP resource depends on the NIC resource - Set the SystemZones attribute of the child group, oragrp_rep, such that all nodes in the primary RDC zone are in system zone 0 and all nodes in the secondary RDC zone are in system zone 1.
+- Create a hybrid service group (oragrp_rep) for replication. - See "Types of service groups" on page 40. - 2 Copy the DiskGroup resource from the application to the new group.
+Configure the resource to point to the disk group that contains the RVG. - 3 Configure new resources of type IP and NIC. - 4 Configure a new resource of type RVG in the service group. - 5 Set resource dependencies as per the following information: - RVG resource depends on the IP resource - RVG resource depends on the DiskGroup resource IP resource depends on the NIC resource - Set the SystemZones attribute of the child group, oragrp rep, such that all nodes in the primary RDC zone are in system zone 0 and all nodes in the secondary RDC zone are in system zone 1.